ztor2/lightgcn_recommender_pyg/README.md

 <br>

-- This repository includes **LightGCN(He et al., 2020)** recommender system pytorch-geometric/Jupyter notebook implementation with Python.
+- This repository includes **LightGCN(He et al., 2020) recommender system pytorch-geometric/Jupyter notebook implementation with Python**.
 - Gowalla dataset is used for validation from LightGCN paper.

 <br>